 This is why the second option is taken by some foreign businesses.
 However, it may be more expensive to keep over the long term.
 It does have its merits in the short term, especially if you're still in the process of fully scaling your business in China.
 Offshore hosting is dependent on peering with Tier 1 ISPs from China, so you need to familiarize yourself with how that specific architecture works.

-Regardless of option, you'd still need to consider website maintenance as part of your business investment.
+Regardless of the option, you'd still need to consider website maintenance as part of your business investment.
 It's strategic to include CDN within your website's framework to help prevent latency issues.
 You need SEO that's specific to China's search engines and digital ecosystem.
-And finally, adding third party plug-ins compatible within China's unique ecosystem makes for a more worthwhile user experience for your website.
+And finally, adding third-party plug-ins compatible with China's unique ecosystem makes for a more worthwhile user experience for your website.